BetterDiscord/docs/docs/plugins/api/bdapi.md

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
 method|function|Function to wrap
-message|string|Additional messasge to print when an error occurs
+message|string|Additional message to print when an error occurs

 **Returns:** `function` - The new wrapped function
 ___